mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Metaphors are another vehicle to explore concepts, and different means of representation are a valid from of inclusive communication [UDL link]

-### The use of concepts of mediation and dual stimulation in this exploration of the development of agency
+### The use of concepts of mediation and dual stimulation in this exploration of the development of agency - THEN REPERTOIRES ALSO?

 As previously explored, varied conceptions of agency exist including: instrumental, authorial and transformative agency [@matusov_mapping_2016].
 (See methodology chapter).